ioan-thomas/countries-rest-api/README-template.md

 }
 ```

 As you can see in the example above, the paths array contains two objects, one with the key-value pair `slug: "Greece"` and the other key-value pair being `slug: "France"`.
 These key-vale pairs specify the route parameters.
-This is why the key in this object matches the file name i.e. `[slug],js` as this tells Next.js what paths to generate.
+This is why the key in this object matches the file name i.e. `/[slug].js` as this tells Next.js what paths to generate.

 4. Lastly I set the fallback parameter to false.
 I learned that by setting this to false, the user is redirected to the 404 page a route is invalid.